Jobanpreet06/TRCS102-Daily-Report/README.md

 Great!
 We’ll do it exactly like Day 1 and Day 2.
 Here’s Part 1 of the GitHub README.

-⸻

-TRCS102-Daily-Report

-DAY 3 OF TRAINING

-Python Functions, Arguments & Return Statement

-Day 3 focused on Functions in Python, which help make programs reusable, modular, and easy to maintain.
-The session covered creating functions, passing arguments, returning values, different types of arguments, and solving practical problems using functions.

 ## 1. Functions

 A function is a reusable block of code that performs a specific task.
 Instead of writing the same code repeatedly, we define it once and call it whenever needed.